May is Motorcycle Safety Awareness Month: Advice for drivers, bikers

 Drivers need to use caution as well.

-Check mirrors, blind spots for motorcyclists when switching lanes of traffic and intersections.
+- Check mirrors, and blind spots for motorcyclists when switching lanes of traffic and intersections.

 “This is something that you need to start paying attention to, looking for with your driving.
-You can’t be driving the same speed because you might have a motorcyclist changing lanes or their smaller.
-So its something that you are having to really actively pay attention to throughout this season,” said Valerie Puma, Communications Specialist, AAA of Western and Central New York.
+You can’t be driving the same speed because you might have a motorcyclist changing lanes or they’re smaller.
+So it’s something that you have to really actively pay attention to throughout this season,” said Valerie Puma, Communications Specialist, AAA of Western and Central New York.

-According to the National Highway Traffic Safety Administration (NHTSA) latest data, deadly motorcycle crashes are on the rise.
+According to the National Highway Traffic Safety Administration’s (NHTSA) latest data, deadly motorcycle crashes are on the rise.
 In 2021, 5,932 motorcyclists were killed in crashes.
 That’s the highest number since 1975.

 Click here for more tips.